 In Canada, the celebration became official in 1879, although the exact day was not fixed until 1957 when it was decided that it should fall on the second Monday in October.

 In 2022, Thanksgiving Day falls on October 10 in Canada, while in the United States it falls on November 24.

 The legend says it all began with the Pilgrim Fathers, the early settlers, who left England to reach the New World.

 In 1620, 102 pilgrims boarded the famous Mayflower boat and touched land after two months of hard navigation, during which so many of them died.

 Once arrived in the new continent, the early settlers planted the seeds they had brought with them with great care, but the winter was severe and allowed only a poor harvest.

 The harvest was not enough for this new community, and only half of the pilgrims survived during the first year.
 The harvest would have been unsuccessful also the following year if the Native Americans had not helped the newcomers: they helped the pilgrims to select the best land and to decide where to sow and when.

-In 1621, the harvest was so generous at last to satisfy the needs of the new community.
+The year after, the harvest was so generous at last to satisfy the needs of the whole community.
 William Bradford, the governor of Plymouth, in Massachusetts (the new colony founded by the Pilgrims), ordered a gathering to celebrate and thank God for his blessings... luckily, the Native Americans, the real benefactors, were invited to the celebration.